jugmac00/til/vs_code/count-number-of-selected-files.md

 After some searching on Google and stackoverflow I came to the conclusion...

+Either

-Either you install an outdated plugin, or you
+a) you install an outdated plugin

+b) or you
 - open a terminal
 - open your file in vim
 - use visual mode and select the lines

-(or copy paste the lines into an empty file and do a `wc -l`).
+c) or you copy paste the lines into an empty file and do a `wc -l`

+d) or you copy paste the lines into a new buffer/file and have a look at the total lines

-There are several issues on the VS Code issue tracker about line count.
+There are ~~several~~ many, many issues on the VS Code issue tracker about line count.

 They were all closed and it was recommended to install a plugin :-/